 - To promote bilateral exchanges betchiefessays.net theessayclub.com/een sculptors in Singapore and other countries through exhibitions, workshops, talks, symposiums and field trips.

 Perhaps, one of the landmark project that the society has embarked on was The Changi Tree Project in 2004, when 9 sculptors transformed an illegally felled heritage tree of a 150-year-old Hopea sangal tree into 9 pieces of artwork.
-This project culminated with a Sculpture Symposium sponsored by the Lee Foundation and the National Arts Council.
+This project culminated with a Sculpture Symposium sponsored by thei need an essay now write my essay Lee Foundation and the National Arts Council.

 In 2007, the Society held its 1st ever International Woodcarving Symposium, at the Fort Canning Park.
 During the 6 days symposium, 6 international artists and 8 local artists interpreted the theme “In Progress” and created high quality artworks that brought together artistic and carving expertise.
 This year, the symposium returns with the theme “Second Nature”.